shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 )
 ```

 21. From the visual query menu, select **Run** to execute the code.
-Once the code is executed, we have updated Sales table to include May 2024 data.
+Once the code is executed, we will update the Sales table to include May 2024 data.

 	![](../media/lab-07/image139.jpg)

 22. Select **rpt_Sales_Report** from the left menu bar to navigate back to the report.

 23. From the top menu select **Refresh**.
-Notice now in the Line chart there is data for May 2024.
-Also, notice the Sales amount and Units has increased.
+Notice how in the Line chart there is data for May 2024.
+Also, notice the Sales amount and Units have increased.

 	![](../media/lab-07/image142.jpg)